wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 Next, you must create a project.
 A project will hold the data from the retraining, and any tflite exports or tests you create with the retrained model.

-To create a project, click the add project button, below the add dataset button.
+To create a project, click the add project button.

 .. image:: images/training/axon-mobilenet-2.png